-Patients requiring anaesthesia in the emergency department (ED) are frequently critically ill or injured.
-Their physiological derangement and sensitivity to anaesthetic agents, coupled with the potential for increased difficulty in tracheal intubation, requires the presence of an anaesthetist competent to manage these challenges in a timely and effective manner.47
+Patients requiring anaesthesia in the ED are frequently critically ill or injured.
+Their physiological derangement and sensitivity to anaesthetic agents, coupled with the potential for increased difficulty in tracheal intubation, requires the presence of an anaesthetist competent to manage these challenges in a timely and effective manner.

-- 3.20 In a designated major trauma centre the receiving trauma team should include an 348 anaesthetist with appropriate airway and damage control resuscitation competencies to 349 manage trauma patients.^{48,49} - 3.21 The safe management of unstable patients depends on close liaison between emergency 351 physicians, anaesthetists and intensivists.^{50,51} Local collaboration and leadership through 352 committee structure or working groups should ensure the following: - clear guidelines are easily accessible to all staff regarding fixed contact points for anaesthetic support, channels of escalation, equipment availability, medication use and peri-procedural care.52 Major trauma and neuroscience centres should consider producing generic guidance on specific clinical presentations to support rotating clinicians with limited experience - all anaesthetic staff providing support to the emergency department within the context of their job plan should be offered a tour of the emergency department as part of induction - emergency department support staff should be regularly trained to assist with advanced airway interventions such as tracheal intubation - advanced airway interventions should be clearly recorded in patient notes in a structured format that facilitates review, debrief and continuous quality improvement work - audit and discussion of complications should be undertaken regularly by the multidisciplinary team. - 3.22 Emergency airway management in the ED should follow the recommendations of the 367 collaborative working framework of the Royal College of Emergency Medicine and the Faculty 368 of Intensive Care Medicine.^{53,54} - 3.23 The use of an emergency induction checklist is recommended.
-Airway and resuscitation arguipment should be organised as per the equipment governance recommendations of the collaborative framework of the Royal College of Emergency Medicine and the Faculty of Intensive Care Medicine.54 - 373 3.24 Local and national guidelines should be adhered to for patients requiring inter-hospital transfer 374 to the regional trauma centre.55 Equipment for transfer should be organised in accordance
+- 3.20 In a designated major trauma centre, the receiving trauma team should include an anaesthetist with appropriate airway and damage control resuscitation competencies to manage trauma patients. - 3.21 The safe management of unstable patients depends on close liaison between emergency physicians, anaesthetists and intensivists.
+Local collaboration and leadership through committee structure or working groups should ensure the following: - clear guidelines are easily accessible to all staff regarding fixed contact points for anaesthetic support, channels of escalation, equipment availability, medication use and periprocedural care.
+Major trauma and neuroscience centres should consider producing generic guidance on specific clinical presentations to support rotating clinicians with limited experience

-- with the recommendations of the collaborative framework of the Royal College of Emergency Medicine and the Faculty of Intensive Care Medicine.54 - 3.25 Transfer of patients within the hospital to the intensive care unit (ICU), radiology department or 378 the operating theatre is not without risk and will require the use of a tipping transfer trolley, 379 oxygen cylinders, suction, a transport ventilator, infusion pumps, monitor with adequate battery 380 life and a portable defibrillator if appropriate.
-Local guidelines along with use of a formal intra381 hospital transfer form should be considered to mitigate procedure specific issues. - 382 3.26 Procedural sedation and analgesia in the ED should follow the recommendations from the 383 RCoA and the Royal College of Emergency Medicine.37 Medications and medication safety 384 systems in the ED should align with the recommendations of the collaborative framework of the 385 Royal College of Emergency Medicine and the Faculty of Intensive Care Medicine.54
+- all anaesthetic staff providing support to the ED within the context of their job plan should be offered a tour of the ED as part of their induction - ED support staff should be regularly trained to assist with advanced airway interventions such as tracheal intubation - advanced airway interventions should be clearly recorded in patient notes in a structured format that facilitates review, debrief and continuous quality improvement work - audit and discussion of complications should be undertaken regularly by the multidisciplinary team. - 3.22 Emergency airway management in the ED should follow the recommendations of the collaborative working framework of the Royal College of Emergency Medicine and the Faculty of Intensive Care Medicine. - 3.23 The use of an emergency induction checklist is recommended.
+Airway and resuscitation equipment should be organised as per the equipment governance recommendations of the collaborative framework of the Royal College of Emergency Medicine and the Faculty of Intensive Care Medicine. - 3.24 Local and national guidelines should be adhered to for patients requiring interhospital transfer to the regional trauma centre.
+Equipment for transfer should be organised in accordance with the recommendations of the collaborative framework of the Royal College of Emergency Medicine and the Faculty of Intensive Care Medicine. - 3.25 Transfer of patients within the hospital to the intensive care unit, radiology department or the operating theatre is not without risk and will require the use of a tipping transfer trolley, oxygen cylinders, suction, a transport ventilator, infusion pumps, monitor with adequate battery life, and a portable defibrillator, if appropriate.
+Local guidelines, together with use of a formal intrahospital transfer form, should be considered to mitigate procedure-specific issues. - 3.26 Procedural sedation and analgesia in the ED should follow the recommendations from the RCoA and the Royal College of Emergency Medicine.
+Medications and medication safety systems in the ED should align with the recommendations of the collaborative framework of the Royal College of Emergency Medicine and the Faculty of Intensive Care Medicine.

-386 The Radiology department
+The radiology department